Ethanosaure/PHP-fundamentals/README.md

 different PHP exercices containing:
 -learning how to create and use variables
--leanring how to use the localhost
+-learning how to use the localhost
 -learning how to use many functions
 -learning how to create arrays
 -creating an excuse generator